7.8-Magnitude Earthquake Strikes Russia’s Kamchatka, Tsunami Warning Issued

 Kamchatka, located along the Pacific Ring of Fire, is one of the world’s most seismically active zones.
 Just two months ago, the region was struck by a massive 8.8-magnitude quake, which triggered a tsunami that swept part of a coastal village into the sea.

-- Battery Swapping Market Size to Touch USD 24.74 Billion by 2035 - March 5, 2026
+- ESG Software Market Worth Around USD 31.96 Billion by 2035 - May 20, 2026